Yipit/parsible/README.md

 Parsible grabs a 'line' based on the return of file.readline().
 This means it usually won't handle multiline exceptions very well.
 Feel free to request the feature if you want it added.

+The mispelling of the name of the project is intentional (vs Parsable)

 ##  Contribute
 ==============